5 types of equipment used by umpires in cricket

 In the 1900s, the only way you could stay abreast with the developments in a cricket match was by reading an English daily or by listening to the commentary on the radio.

-But with the increase in attention, there is also an increase in the detail of the coverage in the sport.
-Today, there are thirty-four cameras pervading a cricket field.
-Hence Virat Kohli could pick his nose in the dressing room and still be caught on the camera!
+But with the increase in attention, there is also an increase in the detail of the coverage in sport.
+Today, there are several cameras on a cricket field.
+Hence Virat Kohli could pick his nose in the dressing room and still be caught on camera!

 An international cricket match consumes more tech than any other sport.
-And as an avid viewer of the game, one could always wonder what are the various fancy types of equipment that umpires carry with themselves.
+And as an avid viewer of the game, one could always wonder what the various fancy types of equipment that umpires carry with themselves are.

 This article looks into these types of equipment one would see in the hands of an umpire.